xp44mm/Notebook/RxInAction/05 Creating observables from dotNET asynchronous types.md

 The `Concat` operator is now working on an observable that pushes tasks of this new anonymous type—named 'a in Visual Studio IntelliSense, as you can see in figure 5.9.

-Figure 5.9 Visual Studio IntelliSense names the anonymous type in the selector function 'a.
+Figure 5.9 Visual Studio IntelliSense names the anonymous type in the selector function `'a`.

 You can see that the `Concat` operator is working on `IObservable<Task<'a>>` but produces an observable of type `IObservable<'a>`.
 It seems you've solved the problem, but what if a task never completes?
 What will happen to your system?